 By the time the war ended the Hospital's buildings and grounds were in a grievous state.
-The EMS evacuated the Hospital during 1947-48, leaving wards derelict (no improvements had been made during the war).
+It ceased to be an Emergency Hospital in March 1948.
+The EMS had evacuated the buildings during 1947-48, leaving wards derelict (no improvements had been made during the war).
 Trained mental care nurses were in short supply, further restricting the opening of wards.
 However, by July 1947, the first batch of its mental patients returned from The Manor, then from Cane Hill Hospital, Long Grove Hospital and St Ebba's Hospital.

-In 1948 the Hospital joined the NHS as part of the South West Metropolitan Region, becoming a mental hospital again in 1949.
+In 1948 the Hospital joined the NHS under the control of the Horton Hospital Medical Committee, part of the South West Metropolitan Regional Hospital Board, becoming a mental hospital again in 1949.
 It had 527 beds, with 93 male patients in three wards and 255 females in six wards, but only a small nucleus of mental trained nurses.
 Recruitment of student nurses started immediately.
 By the end of 1949 the Hospital had managed to open 11 female wards and 8 male ones.

 With the advent of the NHS, the centralised allocation of beds by the LCC from County Hall (under this arrangement patients were sent to any mental hospital which had beds available, regardless of where they lived in London) was abandoned.
 Each hospital in the Epsom cluster received patients from designated catchment areas in one of the new NHS Metropolitan Regions.
 Thus, patients from the Boroughs of Wimbledon, St Marylebone, Paddington, Holborn, Hampstead and part of the City of Westminster (all, with the exception of Wimbledon, were in the North West Metropolitan Region) were sent to Horton Hospital.